vasalis/TeamsRecordingBotAndAzureCongitiveServicesAtWork/Readme.md

     }
     ```
    3. For more details on this see [here](https://github.com/microsoftgraph/microsoft-graph-comms-samples/tree/master/Samples/V1.0Samples/LocalMediaSamples/AudioVideoPlaybackBot#test)
-# Work in Progress
-## This is a git repo that tries to put together a Teams Recording Bot, Azure Cognitive Services and a Teams Tab app to demonstrate end to end functionality that:
-1. Captures the audio from a Team's call (by adding the "Recording bot" as a user)
-2. Transcribes the audio to the default language (english, but you can change that via code ;) )
-3. Translates the transcription to one or more languages (again you can change these)
-4. Shows the results on a Teams Tab App (React / TypeScript)

 # Fork
 The Recording bot is a fork of this public repo: https://github.com/microsoftgraph/microsoft-graph-comms-samples/tree/master/Samples/V1.0Samples/AksSamples/teams-recording-bot
 which follows the MIT license.
 This part is located [here](https://github.com/vasalis/TeamsRecordingBotAndAzureCongitiveServicesAtWork/tree/master/00_RecordingBot)